 - Live piano accompaniment is required.
+(Do not record with organ.)
 No pre-recorded accompaniments are acceptable.

 - The required repertoire should be submitted as a single video file, recorded from a single, uninterrupted camera angle.
 Accepted file formats include: MP4, MPEG, MPG, MOV, AVI, WMV, M4V, FLV, WEBM, M2V

 - No editing of either video or audio is allowed.
 The three movements should be recorded as a single take.

 - No written signs, nametags or other written material is to be visible in the video.